Finding cheap car insurance deals can be tricky for young drivers.

 Installing security features like dash cams, parking sensors and locking wheel devices could help make your insurance cheaper.
 This is because they make your car more secure and less likely to be targeted by criminals.

-Some insurers don't cover modifications at all (like us), and the ones that do often charge more because modified cars are riskier to insure.
+Beware of performance and cosmetic car modifications like changing your engine or changing your car colour, though.
+Some insurers don't cover modifications at all, and the ones that do often charge more because modified cars are riskier to insure.

 Most insurers ask for an estimated annual mileage when you buy car cover to work out how frequently you drive (and therefore your risk of getting into an accident).